mrsankalps/mrsankalps.github.io/about.md

 permalink: /about/
 ---

-Namaste, Hello, Privet, Annyeonghaseyo… and all the greetings of the world to you!

-Before you get to know me, think for a second- Why are you here?
-How did you end up on my blog?
-Maybe you were just surfing the crazy world of the internet and stumbled upon this; maybe you wanted to be here in the first place; it is also possible that you are here to dox me ;)
-Whatever reason you are here for, welcome!

-Now, my name is Sankalp.
+My name is Sankalp, and welcome to my humble web-abode!
 I am a 21 years old student(?) and more importantly a “Hacker.”
 Not the type you’re probably thinking of!
+While watching Star Trek, I heard Spock say- “Insufficient facts always invite Danger!”

+Thus, I have a simple goal; albeit a strenuous goal: to educate myself and then help others unlearn the misconceptions and misinformation that misguide people, and act as a cobweb all over the internet.

-However, I like CyberSecurity, Psychology, Finance, Philosophy, and anything that intrigues me.
+I am not an expert in any domain but want to share my thoughts from the perspective of a curious learner who is out there seeking the true essence of knowledge.
+You’ll find me writing about a variety of subjects- CyberSecurity, Psychology, Finance, Philosophy, and anything that intrigues me.

+I hope you find something interesting and meaningful here.
+Happy reading!

+P.S.- If you have some ideas to discuss or any kind of constructive criticism to share, please feel free to reach out to me.

 ### Contact me

 [ssankalp@protonmail.ch](mailto:ssankalp@protonmail.ch)